Which is an example of potential bias in research?

 Study for the CAFS Research Methods Test.
 Utilize detailed flashcards and choose from multiple choice questions, each question comes with hints and explanations.
 Prepare efficiently and boost your test performance!

-In contrast, utilizing a balanced sampling method, asking neutral questions, and choosing samples that reflect cultural diversity are research practices designed to minimize bias and enhance the integrity of the research.
-A balanced sampling method ensures that all relevant groups are adequately represented, neutral questions avoid influencing responses, and cultural diversity in samples contributes to a more comprehensive understanding of the studied phenomenon.
-Each of these practices works towards creating a unbiased framework within which research can be conducted effectively.
+In contrast, using a balanced sampling method, asking neutral questions, and choosing samples that reflect cultural diversity are all practices that aim to minimize bias in research.
+A balanced sampling method ensures that all relevant sub-groups within a population are adequately represented, neutral questions ensure that respondents feel free to express their true opinions without influence, and cultural diversity in samples provides a broader range of perspectives, enhancing the overall validity and reliability of the research findings.

 Subscribe